KwabenaFosu/Ansible/README.md

+## Learning Ansible
-A repository to document learning how to automate infrastructure using Ansible
+A repository that contains my ansible learning journey.